mac799l/drone-swarm-simulation/README.md

 ### #4 - Test the Environment

 With the previous Gazebo window still open, and in a separate terminal, we will connect to the drone using a SITL instance.
-In the second terminal, do the following:
+In a second terminal, do the following:
 Set the venv-ardupilot virtual Python environment as the source.
 ```sh
 source ~/venv-ardupilot/bin/activate